Skip to content

 print(result.prettify_json())

-Inputs as External Environment
+Inputs as an External Environment

 fields: